Hello, super savvy entrepreneur! Welcome to episode 147 of the Heart-Centred Business Podcast.

 I would recommend that as well.

-So check out at the show notes, I’ll put some peeps you can follow, some Facebook Groups to be a part of.
 I highly recommend the book Profit First.
 If you’re not familiar with that, it’s by Mike Michalowicz.
 (He came and spoke at the Heart-Centred Business Conference last year.)
 The Profit First is amazing.
 It helps you to ride the rollercoaster of your income.

 I’m not a financial adviser but there are some amazing finance gurus in the #ladyposse, and I always recommend people.
 Follow them and make sure that you’re educating yourself on how to deal with that money when it comes in because a lot of people do this price increase thing, their income increases, they do the thing like me… I didn’t make this decision at a logical level.
 I didn’t go, “Ooo!
 This is my new normal.”